A genuine brand

 VETRA mottos have always highlighted the high quality of the products and the right fitting of the garments :

 VETRA the tailor for professionals

 This was why outfits of the brand were worn in famous movies while no financial participation was granted for that promotion.

 The reference brand

-Despite VETRA has always been workwear, the company also manufactured five pockets jeans in raw denim.
+Despite vetra being workwear, the company also manufactured five pockets jeans in raw denim.
 In 1964, a joint-venture was even considered with LEE but did not come out as both companies wanted 51% of capital shares…

 The range of products has enlarged from the second half of the 90’s with garments reinterpreted in collaboration with Japanese agents and clients.

-Now, customers have been keen to VETRA brand authenticity and its made in France garments, iconic of a life style.
+Now, customers have been keen to VETRA brand authenticity and its made in France garments, and the iconic lifestyle it represents.